The COMPETITOR and COMMERCIAL CUTTERS'

 These laps are intended for the experienced BATT™ user who requires a harder-finer-grained lap for HIGH SPEED PRODUCTION POLISHING processes.

 The very complex alloy, having attendant casting quirks requires a heavy ("Pro-Weight") 2.5 Kg casting, and extra machining steps.
-This of course allows more resurfacings for a longer service life, but as of January 2008, none have needed to be resurfaced-Possibly due to the slipperiness and higher Brinell Hardness of the alloy.
+This of course allows more resurfacings for a longer service life.

 For someone slaving under a stopwatch for a living, they are cheap, but the regular production "BATT™" will always remain the best Price/Performance value for the hobbyist.